Updated:

 Data Analysis

-Most scholars agree that a well applied sample must have the similar characteristics as the entire population of study.
-Qualitative research applies the systematic collection, ordering, description and interpretation of textual data arrived at through observation or documentation of interview findings (Creswell, 2008).
+Most scholars agree that a well-applied sample must have the similar characteristics as the entire population of study.
+Qualitative research applies the systematic collection, ordering, description, and interpretation of textual data arrived at through observation or documentation of interview findings (Creswell, 2008).

 This is a qualitative research.
 Thus, the researcher should recognize all the trends of the qualitative data gathered due to the use of the closed interview instruments.

 The researcher must carry out an analysis of the data after collection.
-However, he must clean, sort and remove any unnecessary responses to enable data that only concern the research objectives go for analysis.
+However, he must clean, sort, and remove any unnecessary responses to enable data that only concern the research objectives go for analysis.
 The researcher may involve the use of certain quantitative statistics analysis such as average, standard deviations, frequency, and mode.

-The basic and first step of data analysis must ensure that the researcher carry out data cleaning and organization.
+The basic and first step of data analysis must ensure that the researcher carries out data cleaning and organization.
 The researcher then codes the data and generates themes of the study based on the frequencies of the interview responses.
-The researcher will use a simple Excel program to generate themes out of the collected data using a quantitative approach of mean, frequencies and mode for the purpose of comparison among different ethnic groups and gender.
+The researcher will use a simple Excel program to generate themes out of the collected data using a quantitative approach of mean, frequencies, and mode for the purpose of comparison among different ethnic groups and gender.

 The researcher may present results in the form of tables, percentages, and frequencies with clear, descriptive interpretation of all charts.
-The researcher can also give personal or individual respondent account of the research, review previous works on the same subject and do comparisons with other research findings.
+The researcher can also give personal or individual respondent accounts of the research, review previous works on the same subject, and do comparisons with other research findings.
 The researcher may also raise pertinent questions depending on the research findings.
 The researcher must have standard of validating the outcome.

 The researcher must also ensure the validity and reliability of the outcome and know whether he can conclude a suitable generalization from data collected.
 The researcher must establish whether or not the results measure the target content and predict the result.
 Likewise, the researcher must also identify chances of consistency and eliminate any possible errors.